GlitchyZorua/retrojcities.neocities.org/README.md

-# The entire RetroJCity for Neocitites Source code.

-You can steal some of the code, but please, give credit.
+# New-RetroJCity-Site

+The new Website for retrojcity is coming very soon.

+I decided to make the layout google-like. since i'm a big fan of the old interface of google. but not the new one.